AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Moderation/agora_chat_moderation.md

 # Content Moderation

-It is essential for you to deliver a safe and clean chat environment to your users.
-Agora Chat gives you multiple options to intelligently moderate the chat content and handle inappropriate user behavior, including:
+Delivering a safe and appropriate chat environment to your users is essential.
+Agora Chat gives you multiple options to intelligently moderate the chat content and handle inappropriate user behavior.

-- Message management:
+- The following message management tools are available:
    - Message reporting.
-   - Message moderation includes text and image moderation, domain filter, and profanity filter.
+   - Message moderation, including text and image moderation, profanity filtering, and domain filtering.

-- Based on the message moderation, you can apply a global application user setting, or to certain chat groups or rooms.
+- Message moderation can be applied globally or to selected chat groups and chat rooms.

 ## Prerequisites